MaximilianSoerenPollak/MaximilianSoerenPollak/README.md

 <h1 align="center">Hi 👋, I'm Maximilian Sören Pollak</h1>
 <h3 align="center">a Software Engineer from Germany</h3>
-<h4 align="center">if you know of a position that could be interesting, hit me up.</h4>
+<h4 align="center">Trying to become the Engineer that builds things for the Engineers</h4>

 ---